 - Improved Structural Integrity: Removing panelling allows you to inspect for any hidden damage, such as moisture or cracks, enabling you to repair them and maintain your home’s health.

-Now that you understand the benefits let’s move on to preparing your space for this project.
+Now that you understand the benefits, let’s prepare your space for this project.

 Proper preparation is key to a successful panelling removal process.
-Taking the time to protect your room will prevent damage to furniture, flooring, and other surfaces.
+Protecting your room will prevent damage to furniture, flooring, and other surfaces.

 - Clear the Space: Remove furniture, decor, and any photos hanging on the walls.
 If furniture cannot be moved, cover it with a drop cloth to shield it from dust and debris.

-- Remove Moulding and Baseboards: Gently remove any trim, baseboards, or switch plates to avoid damage.
+- Remove Moulding and Baseboards: Remove trim, baseboards, or switch plates to avoid damage.
 These items can be reused after the panelling is gone.
 Use a flathead screwdriver or pliers to remove nails carefully.

-- Cover the Floors: Lay drop cloths or plastic sheets on the floor to protect it from falling debris.
+- Cover the Floors: To protect the floor from falling debris, lay drop cloths or plastic sheets on it.

-- Turn Off Power: Switch off the power to electrical outlets and switches in the room for safety during the removal process.
+- Turn Off Power: For safety during removal, turn off the power to electrical outlets and switches in the room.

 With the room prepared, you can now assess how the panelling is attached to the walls.

 Understanding how the panelling is attached will help you determine the best approach for removal without damaging the plaster.
-The paneling may be nailed, glued, or a combination of both.
+The panelling may be nailed, glued, or a combination of both.

-- Pry the Paneling at a Corner: Use a pry bar to gently lift the panelling from a corner or where it meets the floor.
+- Pry the Panelling at a Corner: Use a pry bar to lift the panelling gently from a corner or where it meets the floor.

-- Inspect for Nails or Adhesive: As the panel loosens, check to see if it is attached to nails, adhesive, or both.
+- Inspect for Nails or Adhesive: As the panel loosens, check if it is attached to nails, adhesive, or both.

 Once you know how the panelling is secured, you can choose the appropriate removal method.